 I have an undergraduate degree in conserving cultural materials, but my obsession with the ocean and the creatures that live in it refused to be squashed, so I did a second undergraduate degree in marine biology.
 My Honours year was spent researching marine ecology at the Australian Museum.
 I stayed on at the Museum for a year or so, working as a technical officer, then moved across the ditch in 2006 to study for my PhD in the Department of Zoology at the University of Otago (Dunedin, New Zealand), graduating in 2009.
 During my PhD, I fell in love with New Zealand and its incredible marine environments, so I stayed in Dunedin for my first postdoctoral fellowship with the Allan Wilson Centre for Molecular Ecology and Evolution.
 I then took up a postdoc position in the Biological Control and Spatial Ecology group at the Université Libre de Bruxelles, Belgium, where I worked for around a year before accepting an ongoing position in the Fenner School of Environment and Society at the Australian National University, in 2012.
 In 2019, I was thrilled to take the opportunity to move my lab group - permanently - back to the University of Otago, New Zealand.
 I am now based in the Department of Marine Science at the University of Otago.
-I have one child and support a culture of work-family balance in academia.
+I have children and support a culture of work-family balance in academia.

 Key awards and appointments: